 Quantity Theory of Money Equation

 The quantity theory of money can be easily described by the Fisher equation.
-Value of money can be described by supply and demand of money same as we determine the supply and demand of commodities.
+The value of money can be described by supply and demand of money the same as we determine the supply and demand of commodities.
 The equation for quantity theory of money can be described by

 - M = Total amount of money in the economy.